bicCluster/learning-cluster/README.md

 - Every server has two network adapters, `eth0` and `eth1`, and it can only connects to the Internet by `eth1`.
 So please double-check the connection ports;
 - Since `losalamos` uses `eth1` to connect to the Internet, it should use `eth0` for the sub network.
 - Keep the roles of `eth0` and `eth1` in mind when you are configuring iptables with the linked tutorials: you may need to change the bash command given in those tutorials.
+- **Important** : Check the machine which has 2 UPS backup connections - use them as losalamos (name node).
+Currently, it is the top most machine in the rack.(Ask TAs in case of any issues).
+Sometimes, the power backup fails, and hence having an additional backup helps to keep the name node running.

 <hr>